aabbtree77/twinpeekz2/README.md

 * Nim's "include" makes the compiler barf about duplication while "import" is demanding w.r.t. the manual markings of visibility.
 Function definition order within a file matters.
 Go made me think less about these matters.

-* Programming desktop 3D revolves around some big libs which become rather language-agnostic: GLFW/SDL, GLTF/Assimp, MGL vector math, stb_image, ImGui, OpenGL, GLSL...

-* A punch line is still missing with this code, but it is a start.

-* Nim is a surprisingly productive language that one would hardly expect in a static non-GC space.
-The productivity is on par with Go or even better.
-The case with **allocCStringArray** stated above favours Nim over Go/Ada/Zig/Rust.

 * Go saved a lot of time as the GLTF library to load meshes both to CPU and GPU already pre-existed, but I would no longer push Go in 3D.
 Go is a new Erlang.

+* Programming desktop 3D revolves around some big libs which become rather language-agnostic: GLFW/SDL, GLTF/Assimp, MGL vector math, stb_image, ImGui, OpenGL...

+* Nim is a surprisingly productive language that one would hardly expect in a static non-GC space.
+The productivity is on par with Go or even better if we use only value types and scope-based "life time management".
+No need to clutter code with pointers.

+* A punch line is still missing.